|Date Posted:||Jan 9, 2019|

 |Number of Vacancies:||2|

 |Contract Duration:||Open Ended|

 3. CLOSING DATE/TIME FOR RECEIPT OF OFFERS: January 23, 2019 no later than 4:30 pm Kabul time.

-4. POSITION TITLE: Project Management Assistant - (Multiple Vacancies)
+4. POSITION TITLE: Development Assistance Specialist (Budget) - (Multiple Vacancies)

 In accordance with AIDAR Appendix J and the Local Compensation Plan of U.S. Embassy Afghanistan.
 Final compensation will be negotiated within the listed market value.

 6. PERIOD OF PERFORMANCE: The period of performance is one year, with the possibility of extensions up to a total of five years, subject to availability of funds, satisfactory job performance and need for continued service.

 8. SECURITY LEVEL REQUIRED: As an employment precondition, the successful applicant is required to obtain U.S Embassy Afghanistan RSO Security Clearance.